Reviews You Can Rely On

 Credit: Zach Wick

-The Pedro's Rx Micro-20 was another of the most feature-rich models we tested.
-This tool offers a unique package including a Shimano crank cap tool, two full-fledged tire levers, and quick link storage.
-Also included are 7 and 8mm box wrenches, three spoke wrench sizes, and T25 and T30 Torx wrenches along with all of the standard hexes and a chain tool.
+The Pedro's Rx Micro-20 is another feature-rich model.
+This tool offers a unique package, including a Shimano crank cap tool, two full-fledged tire levers, and quick link storage.
+Also included are 7 and 8 mm box wrenches, three sizes of spoke wrench, and T25 and T30 Torx wrenches, along with all of the standard hexes and a chain tool.
 If you ride Shimano cranks, this tool is worth a look for its unique crank cap tool alone.

-On the lightweight and minimalist end of our spectrum, sit the Topeak Ninja 16+, Fabric 16 in 1, and the Pro Bike Tool 17 in 1.
-As the lightest tool in our test, the Ninja 16+ hardly represents a compromise, offering 16 tools to keep you moving.
-With T10 and T15 Torx wrenches, a clever chain holder, three spoke wrench sizes, and Phillips and flathead screwdrivers on top of the basics, it will get you out of most jams.
-The Pro Bike Tool 17 in 1 is a more traditional minimalist option, but it manages to pack in one more feature than the Ninja without a big weight penalty.
+On the lightweight and minimalist end of our spectrum sit the ToPeak Ninja 16+, and PNW Pebble.
+The Ninja 16+ hardly represents a compromise of functionality for weight savings, offering 16 tools to keep you moving.
+With T10 and T15 Torx wrenches, a clever chain holder, three sizes of spoke wrenches, and Phillips and flathead screwdrivers on top of the basics, it will get you out of most jams.
+The PNW Pebble is the most minimalist of these tools but still retains the essentials, and even sneaks a T25 Torx underneath the Dynaplug tubeless repair plug tool.

 Ergonomics

-In evaluating a bike multi-tool's ergonomics we considered its shape, feel in hand, leverage, and the usefulness of its tools in relation to their lengths.
+In evaluating ergonomics, we considered each multi-tool's shape, feel in hand, leverage, and the usefulness of its tools in relation to their lengths.
 A tool with good ergonomics feels comfortable in your hand, can be grasped tightly without pressure points, and provides the leverage to apply torque when necessary.
 Long tool bits are an added bonus that helps a tool operate in tight spaces more efficiently.

 Every tool in our test can get the job done, but some tools are more ergonomically inclined than others.
-The highest-rated model in our analysis for this metric is the ToPeak Ratchet Rocket Lite DX.
+One of the highest-rated models in this metric is the ToPeak Ratchet Rocket Lite NTX+.
 This miniaturized ratcheting socket set provides excellent leverage as well as easy access to hard-to-reach bolts.
+The chain tool or torque attachment can also combine with the ratchet handle for additional leverage.
 The system works so well that it wouldn't be out of place in a home workshop.
 The Blackburn Switch Wrap has a similarly ergonomic bit-and-socket design that allows you to configure the wrench as either an L or T handle, but doesn't include the ratchet system.

 Our highest-rated traditional multi-tool designs are Crankbrothers' M19 and F15.
 Each of these Crankbrothers tools is appropriately sized to fit well in most hands with rounded edges and no pressure points for the palm.
 Their lengths provide good leverage when dealing with finicky bolts, and their chain tools make popping a pin easy.
 The F15 specifically has a smooth, brushed metal case that doubles as a wrench or chain tool handle, making it a favorite among our testers.